fghaas/add_depth/markdown/conclusion.md

 <!-- Note -->
-This is a shot of reconstructed Roman baths in what used to be the capital of the province of Pannonia, in Carnuntum.
+This is a shot of reconstructed Roman baths in what used to be the capital of the province of Pannonia Superior, in Carnuntum.

 Source: own post on Reddit,
 <https://www.reddit.com/r/CrossView/comments/pkj42x/reconstructed_baths_in_the_ancient_capital_of_the/>